Dear reader of ADxS.org, please excuse the disruption.

 If procrastination is an avoidance of unpleasant tasks (in the sense of a devaluation of their relevance, corresponding to a devaluation of more distant rewards), this is the result of altered motivation and reduced drive.
 This could be induced by a lack of dopamine in the striatum.

-Procrastination correlates negatively with a subjectively positive future perspective and correlates positively with a present-oriented hedonistic and fatalistic attitude.4 The negative assessment of future prospects could be understood as a separate expression of the symptom of a lower appreciation of pleasure or distant rewards.
+Procrastination correlates negatively with a subjectively positive future perspective and correlates positively with a present-oriented hedonistic and fatalistic attitude.4 The negative assessment of the future perspective could be understood as a separate expression of the symptom of a lower appreciation of pleasure or distant rewards.

 Procrastination continues to correlate negatively with mindfulness, i.e. present-oriented perception.5.
 Mindfulness exercises are a very helpful form of therapy for ADHD, which can increase subjective well-being, reduce stress and raise serotonin levels in the long term.

-Another fascinating aspect of procrastination is that people with ADHD-HI find it much easier to do for someone else the activity that they cannot do for themselves.
+Another fascinating aspect of procrastination is that people with ADHD-HI find it much easier to do for someone else what they cannot do for themselves.
 This goes so far that Passig and Lobo recommend as a coping strategy for procrastination that people with ADHD do the activities they procrastinate for each other.6

 This approach, which at first glance seems very surprising, could be comprehensibly and conclusively explained by the special affinity of people with ADHD-HI to the (dopaminergic-controlled) affiliation motive.7